WebKit/explainers/model/README.md

 geometric data should be a data type that can be directly embedded in HTML content.

 Secondly, while we are not proposing a DOM for the data at the moment, we expect to in the future.
-It would be of benefit to the Web developer to learn a single common API for 3D geometry rather than learn the API of various third-party libraries.
+It would be of benefit to the web developer to learn a single common API for 3D geometry rather than learn the API of various third-party libraries.
 Furthermore, different file types would then conform to the same API.